StarRocks/starrocks/docs/administration/Authentication.md

 ## LDAP Authentication

-To use LDAP authentication, you need to add the LDAP service into the FE node configuration first.
+Tossssss use LDAP authentication, you need to add the LDAP service into the FE node configuration first.

 * `authentication_ldap_simple_server_host`: Specify the service IP.
 * `authentication_ldap_simple_server_port`: Specify the service port, with a default value of 389.